gary-archer/oauth.apisample.nodejs/README.md

 ### Prerequisites

 - Ensure that Node.js 18 or later is installed
-- To run Wiremock, also install a Java 17+ SDK
+- To run Wiremock, ensure that a Docker engine is installed

 ### Run the API